hashicorp/terraform-website/README.md

 - **For changes in this repo:** Merge the PR to master, and the site will automatically deploy in about 20m. 🙌
 - **For changes in hashicorp/terraform:** Merge the PR to master.
 Then, either:
     - Wait for the next Terraform release.
 The changes will be deployed automatically.
-    - If you don't want to wait for a release, cherry-pick the commit(s) to that repo's `stable-website` branch and push.
-Then, either:
+    - If you want your changes deployed sooner, cherry-pick them to the `stable-website` branch and push.
+They'll be included in the next site deploy.

-        - Wait for the next unrelated site deploy (probably happening in a couple hours), which will pick up your changes automatically.
-        - Do a manual CircleCI build or ask someone in the #proj-terraform-docs channel to do so.
+        New commits in hashicorp/terraform don't automatically deploy the site, but an unrelated site deploy will usually happen within a day.
+If you can't wait that long, you can do a manual CircleCI build or ask someone in the #proj-terraform-docs channel to do so:

+        - Log in to circleci.com, and  make sure you're viewing the HashiCorp organization.
+        - Go to the terraform-website project's list of workflows.
+        - Find the most recent "website-deploy" workflow, and click the "Rerun workflow from start" button (which looks like a refresh button with a numeral "1" inside).

 The [terraform.io][] site gets deployed by a CI job, currently managed by CircleCI.
 This job can be run manually by many people within HashiCorp, and also runs automatically whenever a user in the HashiCorp GitHub org merges changes to master.
-(Note that Terraform releases and provider releases create sync commits to terraform-website, which will trigger a deploy.)
+(Note that Terraform releases create sync commits to terraform-website, which will trigger a deploy.)
 In practice, the site gets deployed a few times a day.

 ## Running the Site Locally